| |

 In the ring of this world the most precious stone!

-From the poem "Erin" by Dr. William Brennan, who is credited with being the first to refer to Ireland in print as "the Emerald Isle."
+From the poem "When Erin First Rose" by Dr. William Drennan, who is credited with being the first to refer to Ireland in print as "the Emerald Isle."
 To read the poem in its entirety, please click:

 Erin.